 Non-standard accents are to be expected when transcribing video and audio content.
 Non-native speakers and natural language processing software will have difficulty handling such cases if they’re unfamiliar or, in AI’s case, not trained with the accent.

-Experienced transcriptionists will be exposed to different accents throughout their careers, making it easier to accurately understand and transcribe audio and video content.
+Experienced transcriptionists will encounter a wide range of accents throughout their careers, enabling them to understand and transcribe audio and video content accurately.

 Specialized Knowledge

 Business events and encounters can cover a wide range of topics.
 A production company can hold conferences about its latest line of medical equipment, which would inevitably lead to conversations using specialized medical terminology.
-Businesses commonly hold conference calls to discuss their current and future earnings, including terms like P/E ratio, EPS, dividend yields, and more.
+Businesses commonly hold conference calls to discuss their current and future earnings, including key terms such as P/E ratio, EPS, dividend yields, and more.

 To the uninitiated, some of these medical and financial terms may sound like Greek—not an ideal situation for transcriptionists to find themselves in.

-Using transcription services with proven experience across industries can ensure that accuracy will be maintained despite the diverse topics your recordings may involve.
+Utilizing transcription services with proven experience across various industries can ensure that accuracy is maintained, even when dealing with diverse topics in your recordings.

 Privacy, Security, And Discretion

-Here in the U.S., we have government agencies and regulations like HIPAA and CJIS to ensure confidential data is kept confidential.
+In the U.S., we have government agencies and regulations, such as HIPAA and CJIS, in place to ensure that confidential data remains confidential.

 That might not be the case in other countries, as the issue of data security is different worldwide.